jshakes/jshakespeare2019/content/about.md

 title: "About"
 ---

 I’ve been making websites and other digital products for about ten years.
 I’m primarily a front-end web developer, which means I spend most of my time writing code with languages like JavaScript.
-I particularly enjoying working at the intersection of design and code; in my experience they are usually two sides of the same coin.
+I particularly enjoy working at the intersection of design and code; in my experience they are usually two sides of the same coin.

 I’m a strong proponent of [human-centered design](https://www.youtube.com/watch?v=rmM0kRf8Dbk&vl=en).
 When we set out to make a product, we are embracing an opportunity to make the user’s life better.
 That is an exciting job to have!